Safari Program to Tanzania

-Today's children will become either tomorrow's conservationists or poachers, and by undertaking the ideals of wildlife conservation at a young age, they are more likely to become good conservationists within their community than embark on the road of poaching.
-Children can effect change in our community by raising their voices against wildlife poaching.
-The activities undertaken on this project include creating poems, drama, artwork or song addressing the problems of elephant poaching; interviewing parents to learn about their attitudes towards wildlife conservation in a joint activity that will be a positive learning experience for both children and their parents; in addition, children will be taught how to use video cameras for recording and video shooting.
+Today's youth will become either tomorrow's conservationists or poachers, and by undertaking the ideals of wildlife conservation at a young age, they are more likely to become good conservationists within their community than embark on the road of poaching.
+The youth can effect change in our community by raising their voices against wildlife poaching and by utilizing sports as a way to promote social change, this helps in drawing youth and raises awareness to the topics of wildlife community to the larger community as a whole.

 Please note that this activity may be modified and finalised closer to the date of the program.